huntabyte/bits-ui/sites/docs/content/ref.md

 ## With delegation

-Bits UI tracks the reference to the underlying element using it's `id` attribute.
+Bits UI tracks the reference to the underlying element using its `id` attribute.
 This means that even if you use a custom element/component with [delegation](/docs/delegation), the `ref` prop will still work.

 ```svelte
 <script lang="ts">